wfallison/learn-migrations/README.md

 1. Run `sh runPostgres.sh` to startup the docker container / postgres db server
 2. Following the instructions from the guide linked above...
+  - Run `knex migrate:make <versionNumber>` to create a new migration file
+    - Migrate scripts expect a promise to be returned
+    - Name each migration based on a versionNumber we are using? tbd
   - Run `knex migrate:latest` to apply the schema changes
   - Run `knex seed:run` to insert any seed data